Negotiating startup valuations is a crucial aspect of the fundraising process, especially in priced rounds, like the Series B.

 Investor scrutiny of your financials intensifies with each round of fundraising you complete, but the steps you should take to prepare don’t change much.
 Here are some of the most essential ones:

-• Detail your plan for investor capital: Investors want to know how you’ll use their money to accomplish your goals.
-Break it down into key areas like expanding into new markets or hiring additional sales staff.
+- Detail your plan for investor capital: Investors want to know how you’ll use their money to accomplish your goals.
+Break it down into key areas like market expansion or hiring additional sales staff.

 At the Series B round, your financials matter more than ever.
 Make sure you have the right systems in place to demonstrate your financial performance and show that you’re on the path to profitability.